 “Hi, I am Glenn and today Aug.
 1st, 2017 at camp wilder I saw a robin fly in to a spider web”.

-The North-east is where we complete the circle around the wheel, wrapping up and also preparing for another journey.
+The Northeast is where we complete the circle around the wheel, wrapping up and also preparing for another journey.
 The final day’s focus was on birds and specifically on bird language.
 The idea that birds speak a language that we can learn to understand.
-The kids did bird skits, acting out alarms, songs, and companion calls using both bird language and english translations.
-(Put video here).
+The kids did bird skits, acting out alarms, songs, and companion calls using both bird language and English translations.
 We sent the kids out on their first bird sits, taking notes of calls, songs and alarms and seeing if they could tell how far away and what direction they were coming from.
 We played eagle eye and a big capture the flag type game called Nest Robbers.
 We finished with a big sharing circle where kids could share their highlights of camp and what was special for them.
-I started by saying that i had so many highlights and special moments that it would take me hours to tell them all.
+I started by saying that I had so many highlights and special moments that it would take me hours to tell them all.
 A little boy named Roan interrupted me with a gleam in his eye and said fervently, “Tell us”.
 I shared for a few minutes, but later after camp was over and i was sitting alone outside I wished I had taken Roan up on his offer.
 I wish I had poured out the river of joy, laughter, stories, excitement, wonder, kindness, friendship and awe that I was a witness to during my time in the forest with them.
 How much light and potential I see in all of them and how every time I see a kid connect to nature I feel more hopeful for the planet and for the quality of life that they will now have.